MadBomber/htm/docs/guides/search-strategies.md

 # Search Strategies Deep Dive

-HTM provides three search strategies for retrieving memories: vector search, full-text search, and hybrid search.
+HTM provides three search strategies for retrieving memories: vector search, full-text search, and tag-enhanced hybrid search.
 This guide explores each strategy in depth, when to use them, and how to optimize performance.

 ## Overview